This is another walking through wall illusion revealed for the first time in this blog.

 Watch the video featuring Jan Rouven walking through the wall illusion:

-You cannot be as thick as a brick to think that the illusionist really walks through the solid cinder or concrete blocks.
+You cannot be as thick as a brick to think that the illusionist really walks through the solid cinder blocks.

 After analyzing the design of the apparatus, watching their routine and looking out for the secret moves made by their stage assistant(s), I think I know how they do it.

 If my guess is wrong, you don’t have to come down on me like a ton of bricks.

 As I have said my theory is stemmed from watching the available video clips.

 Now let’s analyze the routine brick by brick.

 Right from the onset, all the three illusionists DO NOT present or exhibit the cabinet-like prop to the audience.